tomthecarrot/arcore-for-all/Device-Research.md

 # Device Research

+### TL;DR
+The current modification seems to support Google and Samsung phones with an Adreno GPU.

+### Contributing
+Feel free to open an [issue](https://github.com/tomthecarrot/arcore-for-all/issues) to let us know if your device works.
+If it does not, please include the output from logcat so we can make more modifications.
+Thanks!

+### Known Support
 | Manufacturer | Device | Model | GPU | Official Support? | Functional? |
 | ------------ | ------ | ----- | --- | ----------------- | ----------- |
 | Google | Pixel | All | Adreno 530 | ✓ | ✓ |